Valero Texas Open Preview, TV Times

 The PGA Tour is in the Lone Star State this week for the Valero Texas Open.
-Kevin Chappell is defending champion at TPC San Antonio against a field that includes Sergio Garcia, Adam Scott and Martin Kaymer.
+Andrew Landry is defending champion in the last event before next week’s U.S. Masters

 Valero Texas Open Preview, TV Times

-Kevin Chappell is defending champion in the Valero Texas Open at TPC San Antonio.
-Sergio Garcia, Martin Kaymer, Jimmy Walker and Adam Scott are all on the start sheet for the week.
+Andrew Landry is defending champion in the Valero Texas Open this week at TPC San Antonio.
+Rickie Fowler, Matt Kuchar and Jordan Spieth are all on the start sheet as players complete their final preparations for next week’s Masters tournament.

 Dating back to 1922, the Texas Open is one of the oldest tournaments on the PGA Tour, past winners including: Walter Hagen, Byron Nelson, Ben Hogan, Arnold Palmer and Lee Trevino.